tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     paintmode = 'free'
 {% endhighlight %}

 The last line does nothing for now, but it will be important for the next (sizing) step.
 The app now renders a brush preview in the panel.
-Although the size cannot be adjusted yet, the colour of the dot changes as you select different swatches.
+Although the size cannot be adjusted yet, the colour of the dot changes as you click different swatches.

 <figure>
   <img src="{{ site.url }}/img/pitl07/paint-app-brush-preview.png" />
   <figcaption>The yellow dot in the left panel indicates the brush shape and colour.</figcaption>
 </figure>

-The [`mouseWheel()`](https://py.processing.org/reference/mouseWheel.html) event function returns positive or negative values, depending on the direction you rotate the scroll wheel.
-Add the following lines to the very bottom of your code:
+The [`mouseWheel()`](https://py.processing.org/reference/mouseWheel.html) event function returns positive or negative values depending on the direction the scroll wheel is rotated.
+Add the following lines to the very bottom of your code.

 {% highlight py %}
 def mouseWheel(e):